cbernet/introduction_machine_learning/README.md

 We're not going to bother much about theory, mathematics, statistics.
 Instead, we'll focus on practical exercises.
 You'll get your feets wet for the tools commonly used in research and the industry, and you'll build a real feeling for machine learning.

 So here's a brief outline of the material that we will cover.

+--

+add links to the summary below

+--

 1. Install python for machine learning with Anaconda
 * Minimal python for machine learning: